conda-forge/libmagma-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libmagma` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libmagma, libmagma-dev` can be installed with `conda`:

 ```
-conda install libmagma
+conda install libmagma libmagma-dev
 ```

 or with `mamba`:

 ```
-mamba install libmagma
+mamba install libmagma libmagma-dev
 ```

 It is possible to list all of the versions of `libmagma` available on your platform with `conda`: